 Change in enthalpy can be expressed by differentiating (4):

 Dividing (5) with dT:

 (dh / dT) - (du / dT) = R (6)

 The difference cp - cv is constant for an ideal gas.

 The Ratio of Specific Heat can be expressed as:

 k = Ratio of Specific Heat

 |Gas||Ratio of Specific Heat |

 |Natural Gas (Methane)||1.32|

-Since the ratio is dimensionless the value is the same in the SI and the imperial system of units.
+The Ratio of Specific Heat is dimensionless and the value is the same in the SI and the Imperial system of units.